 - Declaring nonresident status for California state income tax purposes

 - Maintaining a valid driver’s license or registered vehicle in another state

-Legal intent to establish residency in California requires that the student take actions that carry an expression of intent to make California their primary and permanent state of residence.
-Intent can be manifested in many ways, including but not limited to filing California taxes as a resident, being a registered California voter, registering vehicles in California, buying residential property in California (and living here).
+Legal intent to establish residency in California requires the student take actions that carry an expression of intent to make California their primary and permanent state of residence.
+Intent can be manifested in many ways, including but not limited to filing California taxes as a resident, being a registered California voter, registering vehicles in California, and buying residential property in California (and living here).